-The longest standing, most common and most sold units are short-type regulator/rectifiers.
+The most common and most sold units these days are short-type regulator/rectifiers.

 These are often identified as Shunt reg/recs, but that is a confusing and incorrect term to use because actually every type of unit available (including the factory standard zener) shunts to a certain extent, and as you’ll find when you read on, how these work is very different to the basic functionality covered in the shunting type described above.

 I feel that it is good practice to refrain from using “shunt” when describing a reg/rec type to prevent further confusion.

 A short-type regulator/rectifier works in the following way:

 - The AC output from the alternator stator is rectified (converted) to DC

 - When the battery reaches it’s target charge voltage, the alternator stator input legs are dead-shorted by the control circuit, effectively closing the gate to the introduction of more incoming power.

 - Any remaining over voltage (i.e., if the DC voltage of the battery is a little over the target voltage setpoint) is then dumped out as heat.

 The reason the AC input legs are dead-shorted is mainly down to keeping heat out of the reg/rec.